Artificial Intelligence Tools Expand Scientists' Impact but Contract Science's Focus (Just accepted by Nature, to be online soon): Methods

-\subsection{M9.
+To measure how much knowledge space can be derived from each original research, we calculate the knowledge extent of “paper families”, i.e., a focal paper and its follow-on citations.
+Focusing on an original research paper $\phi$, which corresponds to a high-dimensional embedding $\mathbf{p_{\phi}}\in\mathbb{R}^{768}$, we extract all $n_{\phi}$ research papers that cite this original paper.
+These citing papers are sorted chronologically by publication date, from earliest to most recent.
+The corresponding high-dimensional embeddings of these sorted papers are:

+Thereby, we calculate knowledge extent covered by the “paper family” consists of the original paper $\phi$ and the first $n$ follow-on papers citing it ($1 \leq n \leq n_{\phi}$) as:

+\subsection{M10.
 Measure follow-on engagement among papers}

-To quantify how frequently citations of the same original paper interact with each other, we design a metric called follow-on engagement, building on~\cite{mcmahan2018ambiguity}.
-For an original paper with $n$ citations, there are at most $\frac{n(n-1)}{2}$ possible citations among these $n$ citing papers.
-We then count how many times these $n$ citing papers actually cite each other, denoted as $k$.
-Thereby, the follow-on engagement metric is calculated as
+To quantify how frequently citations of the same original paper interact with each other, we design a metric called follow-on engagement building on prior work~\supercite{mcmahan2018ambiguity}.
+For an original paper with $n$ citations, there are at most $\frac{n(n-1)}{2}$ possible citations among these $n$ citing papers if everyone cites all papers published earlier than their own.
+We then count how many times these $n$ citing papers actually cite one another, denoted as $k$.
+Our metric for follow-on engagement is calculated as the ratio of actual to maximum possible citations:

 This metric helps quantify the degree of interactions and collaboration among papers that cite the same original work.
-Prior work has demonstrated a positive association between the ambiguity of a focal work and follow-on engagement~\cite{mcmahan2018ambiguity}.
+Prior work has demonstrated a positive association between the ambiguity of a focal work and follow-on engagement~\supercite{mcmahan2018ambiguity}.